tauri-apps/tauri-docs/docs/en/about/book.md

 ### tl;dr;

 Visit https://opencollective.com/tauri and preorder your copy of the book today.
-Your donation will support the ongoing development of Tauri, and you will receive advance digital pdf's for your review as chapters are completed.
+Your donation will support the ongoing development of Tauri, and you will receive advance digital PDF's for your review as chapters are completed.
 The final book will ship concurrently with the release of 1.0.0 stable.

 If you donate 10 USD / month to Tauri, you will get the advance PDF versions as soon as they are released.
-If you just want to donate once: 15 USD for pdf and e-book, 30 USD for print version and pdf, 40 USD for all three.
+If you just want to donate once: 15 USD for PDF and e-book, 30 USD for print version and PDF, 40 USD for all three.

 All tutorial subscription tiers receive the rolling PDF free of additional charge.